tenpy/tenpy/doc/changelog/latest.rst

 Backwards incompatible changes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-- nothing yet
+- Don't save `H_MPO_graph` as model attribute anymore - this also wasn't documented.

 Added
 ^^^^^
 - :mod:`tenpy.tools.hdf5_io` with convenience functions for import and output with pickle, as well as an implementation allowing to save and load objects to HDF5 files in the format specified in :doc:`/intro/input_output`.
 - human-readable `boundary_conditions` property in :class:`~tenpy.models.lattice.Lattice`.
-- `save_hdf5` and `load_hdf5` methods to support saving/loading to HDF5 for the following classes:
+- `save_hdf5` and `load_hdf5` methods to support saving/loading to HDF5 for the following classes (and their subclasses):
   - :class:`~tenpy.linalg.charges.ChargeInfo`
   - :class:`~tenpy.linalg.charges.LegCharge`
   - :class:`~tenpy.linalg.charges.LegPipe`